AditiPant991/jobportal/README.md

 * run server using command: python3 manage.py runserver
   # You can login on app with test user root
   # **USER LOGIN CREDENTIALS**
-    - Username: root
+    - Username: aditi
-    - Password: root
+    - Password: #Admin123#
       # OR can signup on app : (Tip: Password should be more than 8 letters and Hard do not match password with your username)

 # Applicaiton images